hensburg/alx-low_level_programming/0x00-hello_world/README.md

-#!/bin/bash
-echo "script that runs C file through the preprocessor and results into another file"

-script that compiles a C file but does not link
+script that generates the assembly code of a c code and gives and output file